baselbers/woocommerce-pdf-invoices/readme.txt

 == Changelog ==

-= 2.4.14 - December 13, 2016 =
+= 2.4.14 - December 16, 2016 =
-- Added: Deactivation notice, refactored notices in general and added composer to grab "collizo4sky/persist-admin-notices-dismissal".
+- Added: Deactivation notice, refactored notices in general and added Composer and 'collizo4sky/persist-admin-notices-dismissal'.
 - Improved: Email attachment option with multiple checkboxes to attach invoice to multiple email types and fixed multiple bcc headers.
 - Fixed: Hidden order itemmeta hiding on admin pages by adding custom filter "bewpi_hidden_order_itemmeta".
+- Removed: Filters 'bewpi_paid_watermark_excluded_payment_methods' and 'bewpi_paid_watermark_excluded_order_statuses', because there is no reason to show watermark based on order status or payment method.
+Watermark should only be displayed when order has been paid for, so order status should be Processing or Completed.
+We use WooCommerce' "is_paid" function to achieve this.

 = 2.4.13 - December 5, 2016 =